 The following examples show what to avoid in a long, scrolling two-column layout.

 Productivity apps often involve multitasking, with users switching back and forth between different types of content within your app.
 For example, a user may switch among multiple documents such as research papers and previous homework sets when doing an assignment.
 Enabling users to quickly access all this content in a fast and fluid way maximizes their productivity within your app.
-Consider using the navigation bar described in Navigation design for Windows Store apps for most recently used documents, currently opened documents, and any type of content in your app that is relevant to the user’s current working set.
+Consider using the top app bar described in Navigation design for Windows Store apps for most recently used documents, currently opened documents, and any type of content in your app that is relevant to the user’s current working set.
+Also consider supporting multiple windows so that users can multitask across different parts of your app.
+For more info, see Guidelines for multiple windows.

 Productivity apps tend to have a lot more commands than other types of apps.
-This fact poses interesting questions around how best to present commands in a way that they’re discoverable but still put the user's content first.
+This fact poses interesting questions about how best to present commands in a way that they’re discoverable but still put the user's content first.
 Users should be able to complete your app's core scenarios—those scenarios that facilitate your app’s “great at” statement—just by using the app's canvas.
 Whenever possible, let users directly manipulate the content on the canvas instead of adding commands that act on the content.
-For example, when users read a document, enable them to pinch zoom to increase the viewing font size instead of putting in a control to do that.
-To learn more about commanding, see Commanding design for Windows Store apps.
+For example, when users read a document, enable them to pinch and stretch directly on the canvas to increase or decrease the viewing font size instead of putting in a control to do that.
+To learn more about commanding, see Command patterns.

-The navigation bar can also appear when you manually invoke the app bar.
-It is located at the top of the screen and enables the user to jump to various locations within an application.
+The top app bar can also appear when you manually invoke the app bars.
+It enables the user to jump to various locations within an application.
 For example, a browser can use this bar to display thumbnails of the currently open tabs.
 A word-processing app can use this bar for jumping between various open documents.
 A shopping app can use this space to jump between different departments of the store.

-Both the app bar and navigation bar can host buttons and menus.
+Both the top and bottom app bars can host buttons and menus.
 If you have many related commands that are all contextually relevant at the same time, it makes sense to place them in a menu that is opened from the bar.

 It is important to organize and present commands in a consistent, organized way so users are not overwhelmed by the sheer number of commands.
 For example, in a notes app, users may want to create new notes or notebooks, sort notebooks alphabetically or by date, change formatting options for note text, insert audio notes, specify location, and add tags and images.
 The app bar helps place all your app commands on a consistent surface that is predictable for users, so they can depend on finding all their commands under one roof.